EpiK-Protocol/cayley/docs/query-languages/mql.md

 ## General

-Cayley's MQL implementation is a work-in-progress clone of [Freebase's MQL API](https://developers.google.com/freebase/mql/).
+Gateway's MQL implementation is a work-in-progress clone of [Freebase's MQL API](https://developers.google.com/freebase/mql/).
 At the moment, it supports very basic queries without some of the extended features.
 It also aims to be database-agnostic, meaning that the schema inference from Freebase does not \(yet\) apply.

 Every JSON Object can be thought of as a node in the graph, and wrapping an object in a list means there may be several of these, or it may be repeated.
 A simple query like: